sscs-ose/sscs-ose.github.io/index.md

 In addition to GitHub, [YouTube](https://www.youtube.com) is a treasure trove of helpful information.
 Many users have published tutorials; sometimes, the lead developers of essential tools publish How-To videos themselves.
 Once you know what to look for, you will be able to find it. *Hint: Search for a specific tool you want to learn.*

 Since the individual open-source SW packages evolve quickly, documentation is often lacking behind.
 Luckily, the open-source developer community is accessible, and very often, you can reach them directly on Slack to help you out.
-You should get access to [skywater-pdk.slack.com](skywater-pdk.slack.com) as this is the watering hole where everyone meets.
+You should request access to the [opensource-silicon Slack space](https://invite.skywater.tools/) as this is the watering hole where everyone meets.
 There is also a dedicated channel for the 2022 Chipathon (**#ieee-sscs-dc-22**).

 And finally: Visit our [IEEE SSCS page](https://sscs.ieee.org) for all kinds of information related to solid-state circuits, like tutorials, conferences, publications, etc.